DorsaRoh/Atmo-DNN/README.md

-# isLife
+# Atmo-DNN (deep neural network)
-### Determines the conditions of a planet; conditions needed to support life.
+### Determines the atmospheric conditions of a planet; conditions needed to support life.

-A collection of **deep learning** and **machine learning models** that predict and determine a planet/exoplanet's potential to sustain life based on the criteria below:
+**Deep learning** model to determine the chemical composition of stars and planets/exoplanets

 1. Predicting atmospheric conditions of planet
 2. Predicting quality of liquid water, if present